qinglian1105/vue3_echarts_demo_01/README.md

 <br><br>

-__The above offers an interactive plot website or data visualization platform with Vue3, ECharts,FastAPI and n8n for investment statistics.__ <br>
+__The above offers an interactive plot website or data visualization platform with Vue3, ECharts, FastAPI and n8n for investment statistics.__ <br>

 <br>